CodingChimpanzee/CodingChimpanzee/README.md

 * Other topics related to the AI (Vehicle Routing Problem, etc.,)

 ## Education
 * 2017\.
-03 ~ Current: B.E.
-Student of Electrical Engineering and Computer Science, GIST, Korea
+03 ~ Current: Undergraduate, GIST, Korea
+  + Majoring in Electrical Engineering and Computer Science
+  + Minoring in Mathematics
 * 2022\.
 01 ~ 2022\.
-05: BGA, Exchange Student of Electrical Engineering and Computer Science, UC Berkeley, US
+05: BGA, Exchange Student of Electrical Engineering and Computer Science, UC Berkeley, U.S.

 ## Career
 * 2021\.
 05 ~ Current: Biocomputing Lab at GIST, Korea